mucsci-students/2022fa-475-NumpiArcade/README.md

 # 2022fa-475-NumpiArcade
-A retro arcade where you can choose between our own renditions of Mario (Oops!
-I tripped), Pac-Man (Man-Pac), and Pong (Ping) made respectively by the developers below.
+A retro arcade where you can choose between our own renditions of Mario (Oops, I tripped), Pac-Man (Man-Pac), and Pong (Ping) made respectively by the developers below.

 ### Developers
 - Brandon Baldwin